 For the Hosted XML process model, you customize your team projects by importing a custom process template; and for the On-premises XML process model, you customize a team project by importing modified XML definition files.
 For an overview of process models, see Customize your work tracking experience.

 Each work item type is associated with a workflow that supports tracking the status of work as it moves from creation to completion.
 To support your business and team processes, you can add custom states to most work item types (WITs).
 For example, you may want to insert a Triaged state for bugs, or a Design state for features or user stories.

 Here, the Bug WIT has been customized to support a Triaged state.
 The state and reason fields appear on the work item form in the header area.

 What you can customize

 You customize the workflow for a WIT by adding a custom state.
-Each WIT consists of two or more inherited states.
-Inherited states differ based on the core system process —Agile, Scrum, or CMMI—you chose from which to create your custom process.
+Each customizable WIT consists of three or more inherited states.
+Inherited states differ based on the system process —Agile, Scrum, or CMMI—you chose from which to create your custom process.

 To perform any of these actions, you must be a member of the Project Collection Administrators group or be granted explicit permissions to edit a specific process.

 - You can't modify an inherited state (you can't change its name, color, or category)

 - You can't hide an inherited state if it's the only one in its state category

 - You can't change the name of a custom state